 Events at the Cannery

-There are all kinds of activities that take place at or near the Cannery over the course of the year, including seasonal events like Canada Day festivities, Halloween events and Christmas Tree Displays in December.
+There are all kinds of activities that take place at or near the Cannery throughout the year, including seasonal events like Canada Day festivities, Halloween events and Christmas Tree Displays in December.
 The venue also hosts weekly live music events in the summer.

 Below are examples of just some of the many events that take place at the historic site in Steveston Village.